-You may call them holiday lights, christmas lights, fairy lights or goodness knows what else, but for the purposes of this How-To, we’re sticking with what we call them in my Yorkshire based family – Fairy Lights.
+It’s getting to that time of year again when the festive season is starting to build up.
+Do you know what that means?!
+It’s time to photograph dogs with fairy lights!
+You may call them holiday lights, Christmas lights, fairy lights or goodness knows what else, but for the purposes of this how-to, we’re sticking with what we call them in my Yorkshire-based family – Fairy Lights.

-Let’s see what kind of a shot we are going for here:
+First, let’s see what kind of a shot we are going for here:

-First, there are some sure-fire essentials when it comes to getting that beaut bokeh from fairy lights:
+There are some sure-fire essentials when it comes to getting that beaut bokeh from fairy lights:

 - Space – you’ll need space to set up your distances and using doorways is an easy way to double the amount of space you have to work with

 - A willing subject – hopefully one that doesn’t move too much!